February 26, 2022 | 12:30 - 3:30 pm

 To print the rules, scroll down to the very bottom of the page and click on Printable View.

 I. Ground Rules

 - The race is open to all registered Cub Scouts who were the 1st place winners at their pack pinewood derby.
-If the 1st place winner is unable to go, then the 2nd place winner can takes its place.
+If the 1st place winner is unable to go, then the 2nd place winner can take its place.
 The race categories are Lion, Tiger, Wolf, Bear, and 4th grade Webelos Scouts and 5th grade Webelos Scouts.

-- An open division and outlaw division races are open to all adults and other non-Scouts, and Scouts in troops, crews and ships.
+- An open division and outlaw division races are open to all adults and other non-Scouts, and Scouts in troops, crews, and ships.
 Cub Scouts cannot race in the open and outlaw divisions.

 - Participants of open and outlaw divisions may enter a car in each division.

 - Entry fee for all cars, all Cub Scout categories and divisions is $10.